 When a Snail Falls in Love is a romantic action crime thriller that follows a team of police people as they set out to bring down a murderer and a notorious crime lord known for human and drug trafficking.
 Sounds simple enough, but this case is far more complicated than they could have anticipated.

 I have never become addicted to show so quickly.
-The episodes are only approx. 30 minutes long compared to the hour long episodes I usually watch; and each one left me hungry for more, so much so that I found myself watching half the entire season in one sitting.
-I was suppose to watch it with my fiance but I couldn’t watch for him, I was so captivated.
+WASFIL is one of the first Chinese dramas I have watched.
+The episodes are only approx. 30 minutes long compared to the hour long episodes typical to the Korean dramas I usually watch; and each one left me hungry for more, so much so that I found myself watching half the entire season in one sitting.
+I was suppose to watch it with my fiance but I couldn’t be patient enough to wait for him, I was so captivated.

 The show may be advertised as a romantic crime drama, but the romance definitely took a backseat to the action/thriller aspect.
 I came for the romance, I stayed for the action.
 It took one episode for me to become engrossed in the story line.